sourcegraph/about/handbook/ce/customer_issues.md

 new issue for the request](https://github.com/sourcegraph/customer/issues/new).

 Provide the appropriate context and add a label with the affected customer as `customer/$name`.
 Once its created, sharing it with the required [team](routing_questions.md).
-If necessary, link to the appropriate JIRA Service Desk ticket or HubSpot notes.
+If necessary, link to the appropriate JIRA Service Desk ticket or [HubSpot](#find-the-unique-company-url) notes.

+### General issues

+General issues are those that affect more users than those of a particular deployment.
+In such cases, create a [new issue for the request](https://github.com/sourcegraph/sourcegraph/issues/new/choose) describing it.
+If there was a previous [customer issue](##create-a-customer-issue), please link the issue in its description.

+Remove any potentially private information (e.g. individual people's names, company names, self-hosted Sourcegraph URLs, repo names, screenshots, etc.)

 ## Find the unique company URL